How Knowtex Secured a $15M Federal Contract with the VA in 85 Days by getting FedRAMP Moderate-aligned with Delve

 The Problem

 The challenge was not just complexity, but speed.
-Once the contract was signed, Knowtex had a 90 day window to meet federal security requirements.
+Once the contract was signed, Knowtex had a 90-day window to meet federal security requirements.
 FedRAMP is one of the most demanding compliance frameworks in existence, with more than 300 security controls and strict expectations around continuous monitoring.

-For a lean startup actively building and deploying a new AI product, dedicating months of engineering time to compliance was not realistic.
 The team needed to move quickly without compromising security, product velocity, or the deal itself.

 The Solution

-The team already had experience working with Delve on SOC 2, ISO 27001, and HIPAA compliance, and they knew Delve could handle complex frameworks while minimizing internal lift.
+The team already had a smooth experience working with Delve on SOC 2, ISO 27001, and HIPAA compliance, and they knew Delve could handle complex frameworks while minimizing internal lift.
 As soon as the VA contract was approved, Knowtex reached out to Delve to begin the FedRAMP process.

 Delve also acted as an extension of the Knowtex team, coordinating with cloud providers and third parties, answering security questions in real time, and managing audit readiness end to end.